- Live Rates

-The Seattle housing market currently has the highest rate of home bidding wars among U.S. cities, according to a recent report.
+Summary: The Seattle housing market traditionally has the highest rate of home bidding wars among U.S. cities.
 It’s just one more reason why home buyers should be pre-approved for a mortgage loan, before making an offer on a house.
+This article will explain more.

 There’s a high level of demand for homes in the Seattle metro area.
 That’s an understatement.
 In fact, demand is so high that many properties receive multiple competing offers within days of coming onto the market.

 This is known as a real estate bidding war.
-And according to some new data published recently, Seattle bidding wars occur more commonly than most cities.
+And according recent data, Seattle bidding wars occur more commonly than most cities.

 In the Seattle metro area, there are far more buyers shopping for properties than there are homes for sale.
-This imbalance has become more pronounced over the last couple of years, and it’s resulting in stiff competition.
+This imbalance has become more pronounced over recent years, and it’s resulting in stiff competition.

-According to data released in May 2017 by the national real estate brokerage Redfin, 90% of homes listed for sale in the Seattle area within the last two months ended up in a bidding war between multiple buyers.
-That’s the highest level recorded since they’ve been keeping such records.
+According to recent data by the national real estate brokerage Redfin, 41% of homes listed for sale in the Seattle area in April ended up in a bidding war between multiple buyers.
+While that’s not the highest level ever seen, it’s still pretty impressive given the current state of the market due to the coronavirus pandemic.

-Redfin tracks real estate trends for hundreds of cities nationwide, including many hot real estate markets like San Francisco, Portland, Denver, Boston, and Washington, D.C.
-Out of all the cities they track, Seattle had the highest rate of bidding wars.
+Redfin tracks real estate trends for hundreds of cities nationwide, including many hot real estate markets like Portland, Denver, and Seattle.

 By definition, a real estate bidding war occurs when there is strong demand for a property listed for sale.
 This often coincides with housing inventory shortages, which results in an imbalance between supply and demand.
 This is the case in Seattle.

-All of those competing offers tend to drive home prices up, which is what we’re seeing in the Seattle real estate market.
-According to Zillow, the median home value in and around the city rose by 11.8% over the last 12 months (as reported in May 2017).
+All of those competing offers tend to drive home prices up, which is what we’re still seeing to some degree in the Seattle real estate market.
+According to Zillow, the median home value in and around the city rose by 2.2% over the last 12 months (as reported in June 2020).
+Within the city itself, the median price for a single-family is now $767,900.

 In a hot housing market like Seattle, where bidding wars are common, home buyers need to bring their ‘A’ game.
 Among other things, this means having your financing lined up before you start shopping for a home.